-- Don't try to be perfect.
-Since the video should mimic what you would say during a face-to-face session, do not worry if you stumble over your words or need to correct yourself.
+- Do not try to be perfect.
+Because the video should mimic what you would say during a face-to-face session, do not worry if you stumble over your words or need to correct yourself.
 In fact, imperfections make the video more authentic and let students know that there is an actual person behind the screen.
 Remember to avoid rambling; stick to your script or outline. - Maintain an upbeat tone of voice throughout the video.
 When you enjoy what you are talking about, students remain engaged and get excited with you!
-Even if you are describing something technical, like how to navigate the online course, avoid sounding like you are tired or reading from a script.
-It also helps to smile while talking, since smiling is conveyed via audio, regardless of whether or not students can see you. - Discuss concepts in small, manageable chunks to ensure you do not cover too much content in too short an amount of time.
+Even if you are describing something technical, such as how to navigate the online course, avoid sounding like you are tired or reading from a script.
+It also helps to smile while talking, since smiling is conveyed via audio, regardless of whether or not students can see you.

+- Use inclusive language.
+Students feel acknowledged when we adopt current terminology about various identity groups.
+Using inclusive language can help build a stronger campus community and further our ability to thrive in an increasingly diverse environment. - Discuss concepts in small, manageable chunks to ensure that you do not cover too much content in too short an amount of time.
 Incorporate meaningful pauses for dramatic effect.
 To help maintain engagement, ask questions and encourage students to pause the video to ponder their responses.